 During the regular school day, students may have unassigned time or study periods.
 These periods occur in order to provide an opportunity to learn how to use out-of-class time effectively and constructively which is a vital skill needed in university.
-Hence, the school provides guidance, opportunities and facilities, which enable the student's growth as an independent learner.
-If a Grade 9 student has an unscheduled period, he/she will be supervised in the Library.
+If a Grade 9 student has an unscheduled period, he/she will be scheduled to be supervised in a study space.
 Grades 10, 11, and 12 students have open privileges to use their time appropriately and responsibly; these privileges may be revoked for cause by Administration.
 Students should use this time to complete homework, assignments and review for upcoming tests.